 - Verizon Fios: Best fiber internet speeds and prices

-- CenturyLink: Best DSL internet with a Price for Life guarantee
+- CenturyLink: Best DSL internet with unlimited data and contract-free plans

 - Suddenlink: Best cable internet available in rural areas